Subhub provides all in one solutions to rapidly design, build and run your own content website. Find out more about Subub at their website.

 9. On the ‘Contact Us’ page, provide an email form, telephone number, fax and address of the company.
 In Europe, it is a legal requirement for sites taking funds, but even sites driven by advertising will benefit from openness.

-10. Provide a telephone number that people can call and talk to a person.
+10. Provide a telephone number that people can call and talk to a someone.